juka97/finalEncoder/README.md

 You can assume the string to be encoded has no digits and consists solely of alphabetic character.

 # TESTS
-Testing using Mocha framework
+Testing using Mocha framework.
-simply call to run tests
+Simply call to run tests:
 ./node_modules/.bin/mocha

 # Built With